fineanmol/plant-tree/README.md

-🌱 Updated on Mon, 06 Oct 2025 17:01:59 GMT
+🪴 Updated on Mon, 06 Oct 2025 21:44:22 GMT

-> "First, solve the problem.
-Then, write the code."
+> "Simplicity is the soul of efficiency."